rbroggi/btcnode/readme.md

 * Accessible from anywhere as long as you are in one of the workstations that can access your VPN
 * Fast access;

-### Using local And host VPN
+### Using `local` mode and host VPN

 You can also start your service locally with `make up_local` and separately start a VPN client in your host with `make up_vpn_host`.
-With this approach you can ssh-tunnel into your node and use the same approach described in the `ssh` sessio (for that, your host needs to be running `sshd`).
+With this approach, you can ssh-tunnel into your node even when not within the same network and use the same approach described in the [local mode section](#using-local-mode-and-ssh-tunnel) (for that, your host needs to be running `sshd`, and you need admin privileges in the host).

+PROS:
+* No need to have access to a router to port-forward your node service;
+* Accessible from anywhere as long as you are in one of the workstations that can access your VPN
+* Fast access;

+CONS:
+* You need to have admin privileges on the host machine.

 ### Linux [mDNS](https://en.wikipedia.org/wiki/Multicast_DNS) for simplifying your local setup